 - Slice celery, leeks and zucchini; peel and slice carrot and potato.

-- Heat butter in large saucepan, add vegetables.
+- Heat butter in a large saucepan, add vegetables.
 Stir to coat vegetables in butter.

 - Cover pan, cook over medium heat 5 minutes; stirring occasionally.
 Do not allow vegetables to brown.

 - Add water, crumbled stock cubes, salt and pepper; mix well.